marouane-najime/imgToMap/README.md

 ## Results

-The notebook provides a detailed walkthrough of model training and includes visualizations of the segmentation results.
+The model successfully segments roads and other key structures with strong performance across evaluation metrics.
+Below are the key results:

 ### IOU and Dice Curves: